coderefinery/git-branch-design/_episodes/03-squashing-exercise.md

 teaching: 0
 exercises: 15
 objectives:
-  - "Learn how to clean up branches."
+  - Learn how to clean up branches.
 ---

 ## Git rebase and commit squashing exercise